Grimes v. Donald

 Delaware Supreme Court

-The board of directors of DSC Communications (DSC) (defendant) approved a compensation agreement for DSC’s CEO, James Donald (defendant), that promised him employment until his seventy-fifth birthday, and provided that if he lost his job without cause, he would be entitled to the same salary he would have earned until the contract would otherwise have expired.
-The contract also included further incentive bonuses, lifetime medical coverage for Donald and his family, and other benefits.
-Grimes (plaintiff), made a demand to the board that it abrogate the contract with Donald.
+The board of directors of DSC Communications (DSC) (defendant) approved contracts with DSC’s CEO, James Donald (defendant), that promised him employment until his seventy-fifth birthday.
+The contracts provided that if Donald lost his job without cause, he would be entitled to the same salary he would have earned until the contracts would otherwise have expired.
+The contracts also included further incentive bonuses, lifetime medical coverage for Donald and his family, and other benefits.
+Grimes (plaintiff) demanded that the board abrogate the contracts with Donald.
 The board refused.
-Grimes filed a derivative suit alleging that the board abdicated its responsibility to oversee the management of the company.
-Grimes alleged that by granting Donald a contract that allowed him to collect compensation even if the board chose to reject the course of action he chooses as CEO, the board had given up its responsibility to oversee the future of DSC.
-In his derivative action, Grimes alleged that he never had to make a demand of the board, because the demand would have been futile in the first place.
-The chancery court dismissed Grimes’ case, and Grimes appealed.
+Grimes filed a suit alleging that the board abdicated its responsibility to oversee the management of the company.
+Grimes alleged that by granting Donald contracts that allowed him to collect compensation even if the board chose to reject the course of action he chooses as CEO, the board had given up its responsibility to oversee the future of DSC.
+Additionally, Grimes alleged that the contracts constituted waste and excessive compensation and were the product of the board's failure to exercise due care.
+Although Grimes did not raise these issues in his demand to the board, he claimed that demand was excused because it would have been futile.
+The chancery court dismissed Grimes’s complaint for failure to state a claim upon which relief could be granted.
+Grimes appealed.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 724,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials